 In the midst, I’ve learned not to take myself too seriously as a parent.
 My kids have learned that their parents are human and make mistakes.
 What’s most important is the relationship, not getting everything just right.
 I don’t ever wake up planning to have bad days.
 In the midst of the bad days, I often don’t realize it’s happening.

 Sometimes there’s acknowledgment and apologies that follow a bad day.
 Sometimes there’s laughter.

 There are often talks where we have to correct behavior and help adjust a mindset.
 Sometimes there are consequences my children experience because how they were feeling doesn’t excuse the behavior.

 With experience, you learn ways to shorten a bad day and help your child get through it.

-Remembering that bad days are part of the relationship-building process that will occur with anyone you’re spending that much time with will help you use your bad days to embrace everyone’s humanity.
-Ultimately this strengthens your relationship, one apology, and one story at a time.
+Bad days are part of the relationship-building process, and they will occur with anyone you’re spending that much time with.
+Remembering that will help you use your bad days to embrace everyone’s humanity.
+Ultimately this strengthens your relationship, one apology and one story at a time.
 And if not, call my kids; they’ll make you feel a whole lot better about your bad day.

 Image from AdobeStock.com